Graduate Financial Aid

 Students enrolled in King Graduate School programs on the New York State campuses may be eligible for Direct Unsubsidized federal student loans and work-study programs.

 Each program has its own eligibility requirements based on federal regulations.
-To establish eligibility for federal financial aid, students must complete the Free Federal Application for Federal Student Aid (FAFSA) and upon request, provide required documentation.
-Students must utilize the U.S. Department of Education’s website studentaid.gov to complete the FAFSA, which must be done before unsubsidized loans can be processed.
-All applicants must obtain an FSA ID in order to complete the FAFSA.
-This can be done by going to fsaid.ed.gov.
+To establish eligibility for federal financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) and upon request, provide required documentation.
+Students must utilize the U.S. Department of Education’s website to complete the FAFSA, which must be done before unsubsidized loans can be processed.

 FAFSA Information - How to Apply

-The FAFSA is the Free Application for Federal Student Aid and must be completed in order to qualify for any type of financial aid program, including student loans.
+The FAFSA (Free Application for Federal Student Aid) and must be completed in order to qualify for any type of financial aid program, including student loans.
 The only forms of federal aid available to graduate students are unsubsidized direct loans, federal work study, and/or Graduate PLUS loans.

-- Students need a federal FSA ID, which must be created at fsaid.ed.gov.
+• Students need a federal FSA ID, which must be created at Federal Student Aid.
 This is needed prior to beginning the FAFSA application.

-- Go to studentaid.gov to fill out the FAFSA online.
-Students will need their FSA ID and 2020 income/tax information to complete the application.
+• Go to Federal Student Aid to fill out the FAFSA online.
+Students will need their FSA ID and 2021 income/tax information to complete the application.
 Graduate students are considered independent and will not need parents’ income information.

 Student Eligibility Requirements for Federal Financial Aid (Title IV Aid)

-- Must be enrolled and working toward a degree as a matriculated student in an eligible program
+• Must be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program

 Verification